 “High trade barriers prevent Brazil from enjoying the benefits of a global and integrated global economy,” stated a report published on Wednesday.
 Among Latin American countries, Brazilian companies use the least imported production inputs.

 Brazil also has celebrated fewer trade deals than similar countries.
 While Chile and Peru have trade accords covering roughly 70-80 percent of the world’s GDP, Brazil’s bilateral accords with other countries represent just 10 percent of the global GDP.

-If the OECD approves the request, Brazil would become the largest emerging economy in the group, and the third Latin American nation admitted to the group.
-Mexico and Chile are already members.
-And Colombia has been in membership talks since 2013.
+If the OECD approves the request, Brazil would become the largest emerging economy and the third Latin American nation in the group.
+Mexico and Chile are already members—and Colombia has been in membership talks since 2013.

 That marks a shift in Brazil’s diplomatic action.
 While previous administrations have focused on relations with developing nations, Michel Temer’s government wants to strengthen ties with the U.S. and Europe.
 Instead of being the richest of the poor, we would be the poorest of the rich.